-2. Only those with a family history of addiction can succumb to alcohol addiction.
+2. Only those with a family history of alcoholism are vulnerable.

-The only demographic that alcohol addiction cannot reach are those who abstain from alcohol all together.
-Though it’s true that those with a family history of alcohol dependence are at a higher risk to develop an addiction to alcohol, that does not mean that the rest of the population who consume alcohol are not at risk.
-Addiction does not care about your gender, the color of your skin or your socioeconomic status.
+The only people that alcoholism cannot reach are those who abstain from alcohol altogether.
+Though those with a family history of alcohol dependence are at a higher risk of developing an addiction to alcohol, that does not mean that the rest of the population who consume alcohol are not at risk.
+Addiction does not care about your gender, the color of your skin, or your socioeconomic status.
 Addiction only cares about how often you give it your attention.

-3. Alcohol is much safer than illicit drugs.
+3. Drinking is much safer than doing drugs.

 The fact that alcohol is a legal substance that’s highly marketed makes it extremely dangerous.
-Alcohol is abused more often than all of the illicit drugs combined, and is involved in more deaths and injuries.
-Due to a lack of understanding of how alcohol is metabolized, people will accidently overindulge without realizing how much alcohol they have consumed.
-Too much can result in blackouts which can then lead to irrational decisions, or exposing yourself to dangerous situations that can result in injury or death.
+Alcohol is abused more often than all illicit drugs combined and is involved in more deaths and injuries.
+Due to a lack of understanding of how alcohol is metabolized, people will accidentally overindulge without realizing how much alcohol they have consumed.
+Too much can result in blackouts, leading to irrational decisions or exposing yourself to dangerous situations that can result in injury or death.

-4. Someone suffering with alcohol addiction will suffer for the rest of their lives.
+4. Someone suffering from alcohol addiction will suffer for the rest of their life.

-The only truth about this statement is that alcoholism is a huge obstacle for those who are going through the recovery process.
+The only truth about this statement is that alcoholism is a huge obstacle to going through the recovery process.
 However, alcohol addiction is a spectrum disorder, meaning that there are several levels of severity that someone’s addiction can fall under.
-Many who are considered to suffer from alcohol addiction can recover easily with treatment and self-discipline.
-On the other hand, there is a population of people who will never be able to fully recover from their addiction, but this does not mean that all addicts will suffer the same fate.
-Every person’s addiction is different, and in few cases the labels can be more dangerous from a psychological perspective.
+Many who are considered to suffer from alcoholism can recover with treatment and self-discipline.
+On the other hand, there is a population of people who will never recover from their addiction fully, but this does not mean that all addicts will suffer the same fate.
+Every person’s addiction is different, and, in a few cases, the labels can be more dangerous from a psychological perspective.

 This statement could not be further from the truth.
-Alcohol addiction affects everyone attached to the addicted person.
-Because alcohol addiction is so commonly misunderstood, family members and friends will often enable the disease by justifying the alcoholic’s actions or picking up extra responsibility.
-The mentality is that the addict is drinking as a result of stress so if the stress is alleviated then the consistency of the addictive behavior will stop.
+Alcoholism affects everyone attached to the addicted person.
+Because alcohol addiction is so commonly misunderstood, family members and friends will often enable the disease by justifying the alcoholic’s actions or taking extra responsibility.
+The mentality is that the addict is drinking due to stress, so if the stress is alleviated, then the consistency of the addictive behavior will stop.
 This way of thinking will almost always result in the addiction worsening to the point that relationships will start to dissolve, or conformity of the addictive behavior will begin to thrive within the household.

-There are many more falsehoods that surround alcohol addiction, but they all stem from the lack of education on the subject matter.
-Addiction can be difficult to understand especially when there is emotion evolved.
-However, by understanding addiction and the mannerisms of those addicted we can find help for those who need it much faster.
-While abstinence from alcohol and other addictive substances would ideal, we live in a world where that is unrealistic.
+Many more falsehoods surround addiction, but they all stem from the lack of education on the subject matter.
+Addiction can be difficult to understand especially when there is emotion involved.
+However, by understanding addiction and the mannerisms of those who are addicted, we can help those who need it much faster.
 Knowing your enemy is the best way to defeat it.